Financial Aid Satisfactory Academic Progress (SAP)

 Credit hours completed to audit a course ("AU" grade received) do not apply toward an associate degree, diploma or certificate program; therefore, credit hours with this designation cannot be included in determining enrollment status for financial aid or Satisfactory Academic Progress.
 An enrollment status change is made if students wish to have a grade changed to audit status ("AU") after financial aid is disbursed.
 This change may result in a reduction of financial aid eligibility and a balance owed to the college.

-Courses with grades of “I” (Incomplete) are considered as credit hours attempted and not completed.
-Students who make arrangements with an instructor to finish required coursework are not required to re-register for the same class during the next semester in order to complete the work.
+Courses with grades of "I" (incomplete) are treated as an "F" and are considered as credit hours attempted and not completed in the SAP calculations.
+Students who make arrangements with an instructor to finish required coursework are not required to re-register for the same class during the next semester to complete the work.
 If the unfinished course causes a student to be placed on financial aid probation or suspension, the student may appeal once the course is completed.
-A student may appeal for a re-evaluation of Satisfactory Academic Progress by submitting or faxing the Satisfactory Academic Progress Appeal Form to the Financial Aid office on Central Campus.
-It can be accessed on the Central Piedmont Financial Aid website from the Forms Quick Links.
+A student may appeal for a re-evaluation of Satisfactory Academic Progress by completing Steps to Appeal.
 If the grade becomes final before the review, the actual grade, credits attempted and credits earned are used to determine whether the student is making satisfactory progress.

 Students should contact the Financial Aid office before changing programs and/or withdrawing from any courses.